A political economist for agriculture

 My name is Nate Barton (M.P.P., M.S., M.A.).

-As a PhD candidate in the Political Science department at the University of California at Riverside (UCR), I specialize in the comparative political economy of land-use, the bioeconomy, and theories of institutional change.
+As a PhD candidate in the Political Science department at the University of California at Riverside (UCR), I look at the relationship between state capacity, industrial agriculture, and climate change.

 Teaching and Research Assistant, University of California at Riverside, 2022-present